Science

 Objectives

-The pedagogical program of this course aims at providing fundamental knowledge in Particle and Astroparticle Physics, Astrophysics and Cosmology.
-In addition to theoretical aspects, the emphasis is also placed on experimental and observational aspects.
-In M1, an internship in a laboratory allows students to become familiar with research careers.
-The M2 internship is intended to lead them to a thesis.
+The educational program for this course aims to provide fundamental knowledge in particle physics and astroparticle physics, astrophysics, and cosmology.
+In addition to theoretical aspects, emphasis is also placed on experimental and observational aspects.
+In M1, a laboratory internship allows students to familiarize themselves with research careers.
+The M2 internship aims to guide them toward their thesis.

 Read more